Wanna cut to the chase? I went searching for the best baritone guitar, and my top pick was the ESP LTD BB-600.

 This versatile instrument is key to creating a range of immense sounds that can truly change the entire tone of a musical piece.

-If you love the baritone guitar as much as we do, you may have ventured here to find one of your own!
+If you love the baritone guitar as much as I do, you may have ventured here to find one of your own!

 Baritone guitars are certainly plentiful on the market, so it can sometimes be a challenge to find one that will fit your unique musical needs.

-Thankfully as fellow guitarists and music lovers, we’ve had our fair share of experience in finding great guitars to suit all sorts of styles.
+Thankfully as fellow a guitarist and music lover, I’ve had my fair share of experience finding great guitars to suit all sorts of styles.

-If you’re looking for the best baritone guitar, read on for our personal favorites.
+If you’re looking for the best baritone guitar, read on for my personal favorites.

 If you are looking for an attractive Baritone guitar, then the ESP LTD BB-600 may be a good choice for you.